ToshioCP/Gtk4-tutorial/src/sec24.src.md

 color/meson.build
 @@@

-## Compile and execute it
+## Build and try

-First you need to export some variables (refer to [Section 2](sec2.src.md)) if you've installed GTK 4 from the source.
-If you've installed GTK 4 from the distribution packages, you don't need to do this.

-    $ . env.sh

-Then type the following to compile it.
+Type the following to compile the program.

     $ meson _build
     $ ninja -C _build